 Related companies qualify as a group if they are linked directly or indirectly by capital, management or control and shareholding.
-The definition of "related companies" in the TRC47, it states that:
+The definition of "related companies" in the RD47, provides that:

-"The companies are related if one company participates directly or indirectly in management, control, or at least 50% in the capital/ shareholding of the other company".
+"Companies are related if one company participates directly or indirectly in management, control, or at least 50% in the capital/ shareholding of the other company".

-Under the TRC47 "relationship/transaction" is defined as a commercial relationship or financial relationship between two or more parties.
-The related company's relationship marks certain transactions between such related entities as controlled transactions.
+Under the RD47 "relationship/transaction" is defined as a commercial relationship or financial relationship between two or more parties and certain transactions between such related entities are considered "controlled transactions".
 Controlled transactions are compared with uncontrolled transactions.
-If a related company performs a comparable transaction with a related company as well as an unrelated company, an internal uncontrolled transaction will be used for comparison purposes, i.e. a transaction between a related and unrelated company.
+If a related company performs a comparable transaction with a related company as well as an unrelated company, an internal uncontrolled transaction will be used for comparison purposes (i..e. a transaction between a related and unrelated company).
+See, Section 71 bis paragraph 1).